The best Nintendo Switch deals to score this Cyber Monday

 What is Cyber Monday?

-Cyber Monday is a one-day sales event taking place on the Monday following the Black Friday sales.
+Cyber Monday is a one-day sales event taking place on the Monday following the Black Friday sales – that’s today (28 November).
 While it was traditionally held online and Black Friday was held in-store only, the two events have, for the most part, merged into one giant sale, despite many retailers rebranding their deals once Cyber Monday arrives.

 Voucher codes